jozsefcsiza/Esp32-PxMatrix-Spectrum/README.md

 NEXT PATTERN - You can switch between the built in patterns.

-SMOOTH PATTERN - You can enable or disable the smooth pattern.
+SMOOTH SPECTRUM - You can enable or disable the smooth pattern.

 BRIGHTNESS - Led brightness setting.
 It consumes amps.
 If you use it with PC or something, at maximum brightness can freeze the esp.
 A phone charger has enough amps to use it on maximum brightness.